 Elijah will come before the LORD does4So, remember the rules and guidelines for living that I gave my servant Moses at Mount Sinai.
 Those instructions are for everyone in Israel.

 5Before that crucial and awesome day when the LORD comes, I’ll send the prophet Elijah.
 6He’ll bring peace.
-Parents will devout themselves to their children.
-And children will devout themselves to their parents.
+Parents will devote themselves to their children.
+And children will devote themselves to their parents.
 If not, I’ll end it all for everyone.
 I’ll erase each one of them.

 Peter seems to pick up on this theme from his Jewish Bible, which Christians often call the Old Testament or the First Testament.
 “God’s word now sustains the heavens and the earth we see today.
 He’ll keep doing that until Judgment Day.
 Then, everyone who rejected God will be annihilated in a fire” (2 Peter 3:7).
 See also the footnote for 4:6.

 The original Hebrew language uses the name Horeb.
 Horeb is a Hebrew word that can mean “dry,” “desolate,” or “desert.”
 But here, it’s a name.
 Most Bible scholars say it’s an alternate name for Mount Sinai—much like “Zion” is another name for “Jerusalem.”

 The monumental “Day of the LORD” as scholars often call it is described here by two words translated in various ways, such as “great and terrible,” or “awesome and fearful.”
 The Hebrew words are gadol and yare.
 They are synonyms, each with a wide range of meanings: frightening, alarming, important, incredible.
 Words like that could describe many scenes in the Bible, including the crucifixion and resurrection of Jesus.
 Whatever happens on this mysterious day, it will be awesome, important, and remarkable.